contagon/handbook/handbook/30-callings-in-the-church.md

 Generally, each member is called to serve in only one calling at a time, in addition to being a ministering brother or sister.
 Exceptions should be rare and prayerfully considered.
 Not every potential position needs to be filled.

 When extending a calling to a married member, leaders ensure that the spouse is aware and supportive of the calling.

-Before extending a calling to a young man or young woman, leaders obtain approval from his or her parents or guardians.
+Before extending a calling to a young man or young woman, leaders obtain approval from a parent or guardian.

 Before a calling is extended, the bishop carefully reviews the person’s membership record to verify that it does not include an annotation or formal membership restrictions.
 If the calling needs to be extended before the membership record is in the ward, the bishop contacts the member’s previous bishop.